Fresno County after school educators recognized at award show

-FRESNO, California (KSEE) — Fresno county educators in after school programs received recognition for their hard work Saturday night.
+FRESNO, California (KGPE) — Fresno county educators in after school programs received recognition for their hard work Saturday night.

 The Office of the Fresno County Superintendent of Schools ‘Safe and healthy kids’ department hosted their annual After School Awards Show.
 Professionals in seven categories were awarded for their hard work and countless hours spent after school with children, providing them with educative and wellness opportunities during crucial time before parents or guardians return home.